 Are you an author hoping to polish your manuscript?
 Have you written a report that needs to be clear, concise, and accurate?
 Do you have a blog post or newsletter that needs to be error-free?

 I can help.
-I offer structural editing, stylistic editing, copy editing, and proofreading services.
+Iguana Books and Colborne Communications offer structural editing, stylistic editing, copy editing, and proofreading, among many other publishing services.

 Every document is different and every client has unique needs.
 Contact me to discuss your specific project!